PenceP/strmr/TASKS.md

     - [ ] Create "Recently Watched" integration with stream continuity
     - [ ] Implement stream source reliability scoring based on success rates
     - [ ] Add usage analytics for scraper performance optimization

-**Implementation Priority:** High - This is a core feature that differentiates the app from standard streaming services.
-Start with Phase 1 research, then implement Premiumize integration before choosing primary scraper service.

-**Technical Notes:**
-- Consider implementing both Torrentio and Comet with automatic failover for maximum reliability
-- Ensure all debrid service API keys are stored securely and never logged
-- Plan for legal compliance and appropriate content warnings
-- Design with scalability in mind for adding more scraper services in the future

-### 21. Update Continue Watching Logic
-- [ ] Do not show episode in row if episode is not yet released

-### 22. Branding
-- [ ] All logos (different size for all Android TVs, circle, square, landscape, etc)
-- [x] Splash Screen display with animation while background loading completes (rows load/init db/etc)

-### 23. Links Select Page
-- [ ] Proper Style
-- [ ] Get rid of play button icon, move Filesze to that location
-- [ ] After selecting a stream the loading screen now says "loading trailer". instead i want the same blurred backdrop & a large, centered logo (of the media we're loading), fading in and out until the stream loads

 ### 24. Trakt Scrobbling Integration
 **Priority:** High - Core feature for tracking watch progress and syncing with Trakt ecosystem